 '''

-persona scheduler_persona;
+1 persona scheduler_persona;

 2 std::mutex scheduler_lock;

+3

 4 { // Scope block delimits domain of persona_scope instance.

-auto scope = persona_scope(scheduler_lock, scheduler_persona);
+5 auto scope = persona_scope(scheduler_lock, scheduler_persona);

+6

-// All following upcxx actions will use 'scheduler_persona'
+7 // All following upcxx actions will use 'scheduler_persona'

-// as current.
+8 // as current.

-8

 9

-// ...
+10 // ...

-10
+'''

+'''

 11

-// 'scope' destructs:
+12 // 'scope' destructs:

-12

-// - 'scheduler_persona' dropped from active set if it
+13 // - 'scheduler_persona' dropped from active set if it

-wasn't active before the scope's construction.
+14 // wasn't active before the scope's construction.

-// - Previously current persona revived.
+15 // - Previously current persona revived.

-// - Lock released.
+16 // - Lock released.

 17 }

 '''

-8 Since UPC++ will assume an OS thread has exclusive access to all of its active personas, it is the user's responsibility to ensure that no OS threads share an active persona concurrently.
-The use of the persona_scope constructor, which takes a lock-like synchronization primitive, is strongly encouraged to facilitate in enforcing this invariant.

-- 9 There are two ways that asynchronous operations can be initiated by a given OS thread but retired in another.
+- 9 Since UPC++ will assume an OS thread has exclusive access to all of its active personas, it is the user's responsibility to ensure that no OS threads share an active persona concurrently.
+The use of the persona_scope constructor, which takes a lock-like synchronization primitive, is strongly encouraged to facilitate in enforcing this invariant. - 10 To summarize, each future returned by a UPC++ asynchronous operation is implicitly associated with a particular persona, each persona may only be active with a single OS thread at a time, and the future will only be readied during user-level progress of the thread where the persona is active. - 11 There are two ways that asynchronous operations can be initiated by a given OS thread but retired in another.
 The first solution is simple: - 1.
 The user defines a persona P. - 2.
 Thread 1 activates P, initiates the asynchronous operation, and releases P. - 3.
 Thread 1 synchronizes with Thread 2, indicating the operation has been initiated. - 4.
-Thread 2 activates P, spins on progress until the operation completes. - 10 Care must be taken that any futures created by phase 2 are never altered (uttered) concurrently.
-The same synchronization that was used to enforce exclusivity of persona acquisition can be leveraged to protect the future as well. - While this technique achieves our goal of different threads initiating and resolving asynchronous operations, it fails a different but also desirable property.
+Thread 2 activates P, spins on progress until the operation completes. - 12 Care must be taken that any futures created by phase 2 are never altered (uttered) concurrently.
+The same synchronization that was used to enforce exclusivity of persona acquisition can be leveraged to protect the future as well. - 13 While this technique achieves our goal of different threads initiating and resolving asynchronous operations, it fails a different but also desirable property.
 It is often desirable to allow multiple threads to issue communication concurrently while delegating a separate thread to handle the notifications.
 To achieve this, it is clear that multiple personas are needed.
-Indeed, the exclusivity of a persona being current to only one OS thread prevents the application from concurrent initiation of communication. - 12 In order to issue operations and concurrently retire them in a different thread, the user is strongly encouraged to use the LPC completion mechanism described in Chapter 7, as opposed to the future or promise variants.
-An example of such a call is: - 13 rget(gptr_src, operation_cx::as_lpc(some_persona, callback_func)); - In addition to the arguments necessary for the particular operation, the as_lpc completion mechanism takes a persona reference and a C++ function object (lambda, etc.) such that upon completion of the operation, the designated persona shall execute the function object during its user-level progress.
-Using this mechanism, it is simple to have multiple threads initiating communication concurrently with a designated thread receiving the completion notifications.
-To achieve this, each operation is initiated by a thread using the agreed-upon persona of the receiver thread together with a callback that will incorporate knowledge of completion into the receiver's state.
+Indeed, the exclusivity of a persona being current to only one OS thread prevents the application from concurrent initiation of communication. - 14 In order to issue operations and concurrently retire them in a different thread, the user is strongly encouraged to use the LPC completion mechanism described in Chapter 7, as opposed to the future or promise variants.
+An example of such a call is: - 15 rget(gptr_src, operation_cx::as_lpc(some_persona, callback_func));